dassystem/pixelit-server/readme.md

 * When your message is interrupted by the internal clock display consider setting a higher value in your Pixelit web UI for clock auto fallback time

+# Changelog

+* 2023-12-20: Changed file and directory structure to maintain a cleaner project.
+See "How to setup Pixelit Server" section.